Resources for Professionals

 Pyramid of Learning: Sighted/Hearing Vs. Deafblind Learning

-A Family's Guide to Interveners for Children with Combined Vision and Hearing Loss (External Site) is a wonderful resource for families and school teams to understand the role of the intervener.
+A Family’s Guide to Interveners for Children with Combined Hearing and Vision Loss (External Site) is a wonderful resource for families and school teams to understand the role of the intervener.
 This includes the pyramid of learning (External Site) graphic that illustrates the impact of combined hearing and vision loss has on access to people, information and the environment.

 Because deafblindness is such a rare incidence, it’s important for families and school teams to understand the multiple ways people who have combined hearing and vision loss are impacted.
 A person who is deafblind is one who cannot simply be thought of as a blind person with an additional disability (and therefore able to function without help in an environment geared toward helping people who are blind).
 A person who is deafblind also cannot simply be thought of as a person who is deaf and has an additional disability, but could easily be accommodated in a school program for children who are deaf.
 Even putting persons who are deafblind into the category of “severely or multiply disabled” will not, by itself, do justice to the nature of their disabilities and their needs.
 Read

 Why Deafblindness and Autism Spectrum Disorders Look So Much Alike

 Since professionals have become more aware of autism spectrum disorders, sometimes students with combined hearing and vision loss (deafblindness) may be misdiagnosed.
 It is important to understand how the two differ.
 "Why Deafblindness and Autism Spectrum Disorders Look So Much Alike" (External Site) provides professionals and family members with important information to understand the impact of combined hearing and vision loss as presented by Julie Maier from California Deafblind Services.